Scheme specific tax-free cash protection

 - Enhanced/primary protection - scheme specific tax-free cash protection does not apply to those who registered tax-free cash rights under enhanced or primary protection as these have their own rules

-- Stand-alone lump sums - there are separate protection rules for stand-alone lump sums (this is where a person's tax-free cash rights at 5 April 2006 were 100% of the value of the occupational pension scheme for that particular employment)
+- Stand-alone lump sums - there are separate protection rules for stand-alone lump sums (this is where a person's tax-free cash rights on 5 April 2006 were 100% of the value of the occupational pension scheme for that particular employment)

 Scheme specific tax-free cash calculation